Twelve-member recruiting class features 10 swimmers, two divers & nine Indiana natives.

 Purdue Swimming & Diving hosts the 2012 Indiana Intercollegiates at the Boilermaker Aquatic Center.

-Matthews claimed the program's first national championship crown and was the only women's swimming and diving athlete from the Big Ten to win an NCAA title at the 2013 national championship meet.
+Matthews was the only women's swimming and diving athlete from the Big Ten to win an NCAA title at the 2013 national championship meet.
 She was later named the Purdue Female Athlete of the Year.

 Three individual NCAA Championships qualifiers and 16 new school records highlighted the 2011-12 season for Purdue.
-Emily Fogle and Lauren Roth both made their second appearances at the NCAA Championships, where they were joined by Sheets as a freshman.
+Lauren Roth and Fogle both made their second appearances at the NCAA Championships, where they were joined by Sheets as a freshman.
 One day after scoring in the 100 breaststroke, Fogle won the consolation final of the 200 breaststroke at the national championship meet to garner her second Honorable Mention All-America award of the weekend.